Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Results

-The wavelet maxima frequency (marked with lines on the spectrograms of Fig.~\ref{fig:resync}(b-c)) dynamics follows a reproducible sequence.
-In the pre-stimulus phase, both flagella exhibit steady beating frequencies centered around \qty{40}{\hertz} (Fig.~\ref{fig:resync}(b-c)).
-Following the photoshock, the beating frequency rises sharply to \qty{70}{\hertz}, consistent with the undulatory backward-swimming mode.
-Then, it gradually decreases to around \qty{50}{\hertz} over several hundred milliseconds.
+Immediately following the photoshock, the dominant mode gradually decreases to around \qty{50}{\hertz} over several hundred milliseconds.
 This transition is followed by a sharp drop into a low-frequency regime, approximately \qty{30}{\hertz}, marking the start of resynchronization.
 The beating frequency then progressively increases and stabilizes near the pre-stimulus breaststroke value, indicating the recovery of the original synchronized state.

 To quantify phase synchronization more precisely, we apply our PSI framework to these flagellar signals, using Eq.~(\ref{eq:PSI_CWT_complex}).
 Instantaneous frequency maxima $f^*_{-1}$ and $f^*_{+1}$ were extracted from $|W_{-1}(t,f)|$ and $|W_{+1}(t,f)|$, respectively (lines in Fig.~\ref{fig:resync}(b-c)).
 The subscripts $\pm1$ refer to the averaging windows located on the two opposite sides of the cell body ($Y=\pm1$; see Fig.~\ref{fig:exp_setup}(a)). $\Upsilon_\Psi \left(t,f^*_{\pm1}(t)\right)$ is evaluated using an adaptive time window such as $f^*_{\pm1}(t)= (f^*_{-1}+f^*_{+1}) / 2$ (Fig.~\ref{fig:resync}(d)).
 This analysis displays two desynchronization events: immediately following the photoshock (from \num{0} to \qty{.2}{\second}), and after the stimulus, roughly from \num{.5} to \qty{1}{\second}.
 While the first is linked to an abrupt change in flagellar beating modes, the second reflects a subtler change in phase synchronization.
 This is further confirmed by the PSI phase $\Phi(t,f^*_{\pm 1})$, computed as the phase of the complex $\widetilde{\Upsilon}_\Psi$ (Equation ~(\ref{eq:PSI_CWT_complex})), which transitions along $y$ from in-phase ($\Phi \approx 0$) to anti-phase ($\Phi \approx \pi$) during the recovery (Fig.~\ref{fig:resync}(e)).
 This gradual shift highlights reorganization of the underlying coupling dynamics between the two flagella.
-Finally, while Fig.~\ref{fig:resync} shows a representative case, we confirmed robustness across the dataset by averaging $\Upsilon_\Psi(t,f^*_{\pm1})$ over all recorded photoshock events (Fig.~\ref{fig:freq_maxima}(a,b)), retaining only experiments with strong pre- and post-shock synchronization.
-More precisely, the PSI verifies $\left<\Upsilon_\Psi\right>_t > 0.85$, where the temporal averaging $\left<\cdot\right>_{t}$ excludes the photoshock dynamics: $t\notin\left[-1,+2\right]\unit{\second}$.